fullstack-decal/fullstackdecal/src/pages/Syllabus.md

 ### Extensions

 This semester we are trying out a new, more lax, extension policy.
 Use the extension form at the top of the screen to submit an extension for any assignment.
 Any extension up to 5 days will be approved, no questions asked.
-For longer extensions, please use the form to explain why your extenuating circumstances, and we'll send you back an email within 2-3 days to let you know if your extension request has been approved.
+For longer extensions, please DO NOT USE THE FORM, but email us instead to explain your extenuating circumstances, and we'll send you back an email within 2-3 days to let you know if your extension request has been approved.
-Please only use that form to submit extensions, no extension requested over any other medium (i.e Ed or email) will be considered.
 These extensions will not be reflected on Gradescope on your end unfortunately, but we will keep track and consider them when calculating grades.

 Additionally, we are offering an amnesty policy,